Thursday, October 27, 2011

 Brightly painted building in Centro

-During carnival - the week long festival at the end of winter leading up to the beginning of Lent - well, everyone just has too much fun dressing in vibrant costumes for the daily parades and dance competitions.
+During carnival, the week-long festival at the end of winter leading up to the beginning of Lent, everyone has fun dressing in vibrant costumes for the daily parades and dance competitions.

 We may have arrived late to the party, but we are happy participants in the festivities.